Amber Wang, Undergraduate Volunteer

 Melanie Galindo, Undergraduate Volunteer

-Melanie Galindo is a second-year student at Northwestern University, majoring in Communication Sciences & Disorders and Global Health Studies.
+Melanie Galindo is a third-year student at Northwestern University, majoring in Communication Sciences & Disorders and Global Health Studies.

 She is interested in the language aspects of Autism Spectrum Disorder and the connection between Autism Spectrum Disorder and Fragile X syndrome.
 In the lab, she is interested in exploring the aspects of high-functioning autism and its effects on language.